Chris Harris (journalist): Journalism

 Harris began his career in the automotive industry working for Autocar, performing various menial tasks, or, as he himself describes it, "cleaning ashtrays".
 Eventually, he was promoted to an official road-test editor position within Autocar and gained recognition and credibility as a journalist by writing many automotive reviews, as well as a regular opinion column.
 At Autocar Harris earned the nickname of "Monkey", a reference to an unseen character "Monkey" Harris in Only Fools and Horses.
 In 2008, Harris left Autocar magazine to co-found a new web-based digital platform called Drivers Republic.
 A year later, the enterprise ceased operations.
 In a statement, Drivers Republic explained the abrupt termination was due to "differences in our vision about future priorities".
 Immediately after the shutdown, Harris joined Evo as a writer and reviewer, publishing his first article there on 12 October 2009.
 His features for Evo were published every few months until 21 December 2011, and he resumed writing for Evo regularly on 10 April 2015.
+In addition, on 6 November 2014, Harris began writing for Jalopnik.

 Subsequently, Harris created an opinion and review YouTube series in partnership with /DRIVE.
 This new series aired weekly (starting in early 2012) on /DRIVE's YouTube channel, called /CHRIS HARRIS ON CARS.
 Each episode featured a different car, either owned by Harris, or loaned to /DRIVE temporarily by the manufacturer.
 The series greatly expanded /DRIVE's viewership, with 104 videos together amassing over 3,500,000 views in two years.
 After two years of hosting automotive videos, Harris left the network in 2014 to create his own YouTube channel.
 He maintained a positive relationship with /DRIVE, remaining "a close friend of the /DRIVE brand".

-On 27 October 2014, Harris' YouTube channel, Chris Harris on Cars, was created.
-Harris partnered with longtime colleague and cameraman and editor Neil Carey and still shoots all Chris Harris on Cars (commonly abbreviated "CHOC") independently.
-Chris Harris on Cars has over 440,000 YouTube subscribers and nearly 45,000,000 views.
-In addition, on 6 November 2014, Harris began writing for Jalopnik, an online automotive blog administrated by Kinja.
+In October 2014 Harris started his YouTube channel, Chris Harris on Cars.
+He partnered with longtime colleague, cameraman and editor, Neil Carey, and still shoots all Chris Harris on Cars (commonly abbreviated "CHOC") independently.
+Chris Harris on Cars has over 639,000 YouTube subscribers and over 75,000,000 views.
 Harris also has since partnered with /DRIVE through NBCSN and now appears on that channel, reviewing cars and taking part in automotive-related activities with other hosts, on a regular basis.